Search

 Things get trickier when items have multiple dimensions.
 A server might have both CPU and memory limits.
 A shipping box has length, width, and height.
 In these cases, simple one-dimensional heuristics don't directly apply, and the problem becomes significantly harder.

 The good approach for interviews is to reduce multi-dimensional packing to a series of one-dimensional decisions where possible.
-For instance, if servers have both CPU and memory, you could pack by the "tighter" resource first (the one that will run out sooner) and check the other constraint as a feasibility filter.
+For instance, if servers have both CPU and memory, you could pack by the "tighter" or more constrained resource first (the one that will run out sooner) and check the other constraint as a feasibility filter.
 This isn't optimal, but it's practical, and stating the tradeoff explicitly shows maturity.

 def first_fit_decreasing_2d(items, cpu_cap, mem_cap):